 Approach #3: — Get a credit card of your own and start building your credit — from day one

-Today, thanks to CreditStacks, expats in the US can start to build good credit from the day they arrive on US soil— faster, and painlessly.
-Unlike other US credit card companies that refuse to issue a card to expats with no credit history, CreditStacks looks at new-to-credit applicants and sees not just a credit score, but potential.
+Today, thanks to Jasper, expats in the US can start to build good credit from the day they arrive on US soil— faster, and painlessly.
+Unlike other US credit card companies that refuse to issue a card to expats with no credit history, Jasper looks at new-to-credit applicants and sees not just a credit score, but potential.
 This is a game changer.
-Approved CreditStacks customers receive a no-compromise, premium credit card with a high monthly credit limit, no annual fees, low interest rates, with no SSN or credit history needed to apply.* Applicants can submit applications up to 60 days before they move to the US, then find their new CreditStacks Mastercard waiting for them on their desks the day they land.
+Approved Jasper customers receive a no-compromise, premium credit card with a high monthly credit limit, no annual fees,¹ with no SSN² or credit history³ needed to apply.* Applicants can submit applications up to 60 days before they start a new job in the US, then find their new Jasper Mastercard waiting for them on their desks on day one.

 Anyone relocating to the US has a lot on their plate.
-With a CreditStacks Mastercard, expats are empowered to fully enjoy their new life in the US from day one.
-They start building good credit immediately, with every transaction.
-And, through the CreditStacks app and emails, they receive guidance to keep strengthening their credit over time, continuing to build a stronger financial future as they navigate their new lives in the US.
+With a Jasper Mastercard, expats are empowered to fully enjoy their new life in the US from day one.
+They can start building credit immediately, with every transaction.
+And, through the Jasper app and emails, they receive guidance to keep strengthening their credit over time, continuing to build a stronger financial future as they navigate their new lives in the US.

 ²SSN is required within 60 days of card activation.
 Card can only be activated from within the US.
 Applicants who have been living in the US for one year or more must provide SSN at time of application and undergo a credit check.